byinges21/Fraud-Detection-System-for-Financial-Transactions/README.md

 ### Visualization Preview

-You can visualize the confusion matrix and ROC curve using the notebook in `notebooks/fraud_model_analysis.ipynb`.
+You can visualize the confusion matrix and ROC curve using the notebook in `fraud_model_analysis.ipynb`.

 ### Streamlit App
 - 📍 **Live Demo**: [https://fraud-detection-demo.streamlit.app](https://fraud-detection-demo.streamlit.app)